mP1/j2cl-maven-plugin/Readme.md

 ## Sample .walkingkooka-j2cl-maven-plugin-shade.txt

 The properties file content.
-This example will eventually change `example.java.util` to `java.util`.
+This example will eventually change packages starting with `example.java.util` to `java.util`.

 ```txt
 example.java.util=java.util
 ```

+Note that java source and their matching class files are both shaded using the same rules.

 The sample below shows an example of the source before step 5, after that completes, the package and type references will have the example removed.